andreww/fox/DoX/Compilation.md

 FoX requires a Fortran 95 compiler - not just Fortran 90.
 All currently available versions of Fortran compilers claim to support F95.
 If your favoured compiler is not listed as working below, I recommend the use of [g95](www.g95.org), which is free to download and use.
 And if your favourite compiler is listed as not working, then please send a bug report to your compiler vendor.

-Version 2.1.0 has been tested extensively on g95 and NAG, and is known to work on g95 (2006-11-21), and NAG Fortran 5.0, patch 391.
+As of version 2.1.1, FoX has been tested with the following compiler versions.

+* g95 as of 20/5/7: Fails to compile
+* NAG version 5.1: compiles and runs all tests
+* Intel version 9.1: compiles and runs all tests
+* PGI version 6.2-3: compiles (apart from WCML), some mysterious test failures.

 Results from other compilers are welcome.

-As of version 2.0.2, the following compilers were tested and are known to work:
+As of version 2.0.2, the following other compilers had been tested and are known to work:

 * gfortran, version 4.2 (as of 2006-07-09)
 * g95 (version of 2006-08-01, earlier versions untested)